Nurturing success through mentorship

 July 10, 2019

-How Stantec’s mentor program enhanced the careers of three interior designers
+How Stantec’s mentor program enhanced the careers of two interior designers

 “We make a living by what we get, but we make a life by what we give.”
 These famous words from Winston Churchill aptly reflect what it means to mentor a colleague and the impact it can have on your career and life.

 At Stantec, we are committed to challenging and empowering our work force to exceed their professional and life goals.
 Our mentoring program provides professional development, connections with peers, and exposure to projects across the firm, thereby strengthening our teams and helping individuals grow.
-For three members of our interior design team—Rebecca Keehner, Jen Taylor, and Christina Eddy—being a part of the mentor program was a career-enhancing experience.
+For two members of our interior design team—Rebecca Keehner, and Jen Taylor—being a part of the mentor program was a career-enhancing experience.

 When Jen joined Stantec in January 2018, she actively began looking for ways to get involved and meet new colleagues, so she turned to the Interior Design Mentorship Program.

 “The program was the perfect opportunity to get to know other team members outside of my office and gain different perspectives on the company,” Jen said.
 “I was lucky enough to be paired with both a mentor and a mentee, which let me learn a great deal about the diversity of our projects and the different communities Stantec serves.”